 - Wood panel or craft plywood (for the bottom)

-- Colorful ceramic dishes (I found mine at Dollar Tree)
+- Colorful ceramic dishes (mine are from Dollar Tree)

 - Tools: Safety glasses, a hammer, a screwdriver, a drill, and a small putty knife